As a personal trainer, I spend countless hours at the gym and hear endless chatter about the most effective and fastest route to weight loss.

 The benefit is actually multi-fold because burning more energy can activate weight loss, which then can then set a cascade of other health benefits like lower blood pressure, cholesterol, increased mobility, and even prevention of type 2 diabetes.

-Yes, we can use caffeine as a pre-workout, as consuming 3-9mg/kg of body weight proved capable of improving athletic performance in long-term endurance and intense short-term exercise in the elite and recreational subjects alike .
+Yes, we can use caffeine as a pre-workout, as consuming 3-9mg/kg of body weight proved capable of improving athletic performance in long-term endurance and intense short-term exercise in the elite and recreational subjects alike, according to the International Journal of Sport Nutrition and Exercise Metabolism .

 Caffeine is the main stimulant found in coffee and, as such, has an ergogenic effect (enhances exercise performance) and boosts alertness in high-intensity exercise, benefits sustained- endurance exercise like time trials, and improves aerobic exercise ability and tolerance .